lutraconsulting/input-docs/www/pages/settingup_forms_defaults.md

 ## Input

-To see the defau Input:
+To see the default values in Input:

 - Open Input on your device and from **Projects** > **Explore** download **documentation\form_setup**
 - Open the project